MinchaoZhu/Chao-s-OS/README.md

 - size >= 512 bytes: bitmap.
 Hence for size = 512 bytes, a single page will be divided into 8 slices with 512 bytes, then the allocator uses the bitmap to manage it.
 Obviously manage a slice only need no more than 8 manipulate.
 - 16bytes <= size < 512 bytes: linked list bucket.
 Here a slice will be a 8 bits header indicating next free slice appending 64 bytes 'useful' part, if allocator-size is 64 bytes.
 Obviously page size is hardly a multiple of slice size, so inner fragment will occur.
 In this way, some space will be wasted because of 8-bits header and no more than 64 bytes inner fragment.
 But find a free slice and release a allocated slice will be in constant time.

+## Multi-Task

+- Impelement multi-task of kernel threads in single processor

+    - create a new kernel thread: thread_create(thread2, NULL);
+    - release a thread: thread_exit(pid);